tipsi/tipsi-stripe/website/docs-md/paymentIntents.md

 }
 ```

-Here are the PropTypes that defines the shape of what can be provided to createPaymentMethod:
+Here are the `PropTypes` that defines the shape of what can be provided to `createPaymentMethod`:
 ```js
 {